swork/proportional-priority-voting/README.md

     }
 }

-Here are some queries against database x:
+Here are some queries against back-end CouchDB database /x:

  - Contents of the database: